DenizCiger/Pugnators/README.md

 ## Static Part

 For the static part, we are researching, what makes a good fighting game.
-Some, but not all of them will be
+Some, but not all of them will be:

 1. **Gameplay Mechanics:**